tsellam/syllabus/README.md

 * Projects are in teams of 2.
   * Both members will recieve the same grade and should collaborate with each other.
   * Collaboration outside of the team is not allowed.
 [Don't do it](http://www.cs.columbia.edu/education/honesty)
+  * CVN students are also required to have a partner.
+The partner can be someone in the main class or flipped classroom.
 * Cheating is no fun for anyone
   * Rampant cheating devaluages the Columbia degree.
   * Any *hint* of cheating will be reported to student affairs and result in